 Symmetric Encryption vs Asymmetric Encryption

-Symmetric encryption is a type of encryption in which the same keys are used for the encryption and decryption.
+Symmetric encryption is a type of encryption in which the same keys are used for encryption and decryption.
 It is a fast encryption process.
 It only uses private keys.
 In asymmetric encryption, different keys are used for the encryption and decryption.
 Private and public keys can be used in asymmetric encryption.
-It is a secured process.
+It is a secure process.

 Comparison Table